 If a sustainable communities strategy is not required for a region by law, 5 points will be awarded if the Qualifying Infill Area supports a regional plan that includes policies and programs to reduce greenhouse gas emissions.
 Evidence of consistency with such plans must be demonstrated by a letter or resolution executed by an officer, or equivalent representative, from the metropolitan planning organization or regional transportation planning agency, or local transportation commission.

 A Qualifying Infill Area in which not less than 50 percent of the land area is within a Transit Priority Area shall receive 5 points.
-Evidence of a Qualifying Infill Area within, or partially within (as defined in this Section), a Transit Priority Area must be demonstrated by a letter or resolution executed by an officer of, or an equivalent representative from, the metropolitan planning organization, regional transportation planning agency, or local transportation commission.
+Evidence of a Qualifying Infill Area location within, or partially within (as defined in this Section), a Transit Priority Area must be demonstrated by a letter or resolution executed by an officer of, or an equivalent representative from, the metropolitan planning organization, regional transportation planning agency, or local transportation commission.

 ARTICLE 4.
 PROGRAM OPERATIONS